-By Friends of the Earth Scotland | Edinburgh, Sep 27 2011
+By: Friends of the Earth Scotland

-the Royal Bank of Scotland (RBS) sponsored Scottish Low Carbon Investment Conference (1) in Edinburgh this morning.
+A 'girl band' of environmental activists dressed as 'oily bankers' protested outside the Royal Bank of Scotland (RBS) sponsored Scottish Low Carbon Investment Conference (1) in Edinburgh this morning.

 'girl band' sang a well-known chart song with lyrics altered to tell the story